theramiyer/resume/_posts/2017-07-23-published-author.md

 date: "2016-01-24"
 tenure: "2016 – present"
 category: "extracurricular"
-subtitle: "The Damp Roman Candle"
+subtitle: "Fiction and non-fiction books"
 ---

-- Point 1
+- Published author of a literary fiction novelette, _The Damp Roman Candle_
-- Point 2
+- Wrote a book on the reality of Multi-level Marketing, _Pyramid on My Ceiling_
-- Point 2
+- Working on the publication of a fiction novel, _The Restrained Fireball_